 The shape was adopted widely in the decades that followed.
 Between 1950 and 1970, a number of bars and restaurants hung neon signs that depicted the familiar V-shaped glass adorned with a glowing garnish.
-Turn the page to read up on other popular glasses.

 In mixing glass, stir 2 ounces gin and ½ ounce dry vermouth with ice.
 Strain into chilled cocktail glass.
 Garnish with cocktail onion.

 In mixing glass, stir 2 ounces gin or vodka and ¾ ounce dry vermouth with ice.
 Strain into chilled cocktail glass.
 Garnish with lemon twist or olive.